-Note: Always count in additional expenses such as buying equipment and expert consultation while preparing your budget.
+Note: Consider additional expenses such as buying equipment and expert consultation while preparing your budget.
 If you can survive some power losses while staying within your budget, go for that solar panel!

 How to Find Out The Correct Solar Panel Size?

 The best way to calculate a solar panel’s size is by contacting a solar installation company.
 You can check online for size calculation tools offered by many manufacturers.
 Or, you can directly contact the retailer.

 Any reputed solar manufacturer will analyse your energy consumption needs and give you a free quote about the panel size.
 These calculations will be highly accurate.